-Variances between originally budgeted expenditures of \$164.3 million and total actual expenditures of \$140.4 million were primarily attributable to providers incurring less expenditures than initially budgeted.
+Variances between the amended budgeted expenditures of \$165.9 million and total actual expenditures of \$151.9 million were primarily attributable to providers incurring less expenditures than initially budgeted.
 Conservatively, The Trust prepares its budget based on full contract award amounts; whereas, providers typically do not spend their awards at full value.
-Additionally, in the 2016-2017 fiscal year, The Trust released a new funding initiative, and as is typical with new initiatives, in the first few years of releasing a new initiative the ramp up takes time for both The Trust and providers.
+In recognition that providers may need a network to provide much needed services to our children and families and to reduce the under-utilization of contracted funds, The Trust monitors the utilization of its contracts throughout the year, working closely with providers to facilitate collaboration efforts with community partners in effort to improve contract utilization.